5 Questions to Ask a College Financial Aid Adviser

 - When should families come to you?
 Many families simply seek out a financial aid advisor’s assistance when it comes to completing the FAFSA, but some have a much longer relationship.
 They may start early in the school career to learn about saving for college and may make the financial aid advisor part of the selection process to help compare financial aid offers.
 Although you can do a lot on your own, they can be of assistance in the search for scholarships as well.
 Some families even come back year after year to have the advisor submit the FAFSA so they don’t have to worry about any inconsistencies.
 It may also be helpful to consult an advisor to sort through student loan repayment options after graduation.

 - Can I do this myself?
 A straight-shooting advisor should honestly tell you that you can indeed complete the financial aid process by yourself, but most families find a high degree of comfort in working with an unbiased professional.
 While a particular family might be completing the process for the very first time, an experienced financial aid advisor may be working with hundreds of students every year and is very knowledgeable about all the ins and outs of financial aid.
 In addition, it can be hard to keep on top of changes in the industry when it is not your job to do so on a daily basis.
-For example, the FAFSA for the 2017-18 academic year will be available beginning October 1, 2016.
-Families might be surprised at this earlier deadline, but professional advisors are already planning to meet the impact of this change.

 - What else can you help us with?
 It may be tempting to try to minimize upfront costs by only paying the advisor to complete the FAFSA, but it could be worthwhile exploring other ways this person can be of assistance.
 Don’t be penny wise and pound foolish when it comes to college costs.
 A few more dollars spent in working closely with a professional who is well-versed in this process could result in savings of thousands of dollars throughout a college career.